-This is another book that I must feature here but have not been able to read myself.
-The authors of this book were at the forefront of legal design, they were among the founders of the concept of legal design.
-Their experience and continuous research and publications make this a must-have.
-I will add my perspective on this book once I’ve finished reading it.
+The authors of this book were among the founders of the concept of legal design.
+Their experience, continuous research, and publications make this a must-have.

 Law by Design – Margaret Hagan – One of the initiators of legal design at Stanford University.
-Margaret’s work is considered the foundation of legal design practice.
+Margaret’s work is considered one of the founders of the legal design practice.

-Stefania Passera’s publications on visualisation and contracts – Stefania’s works are leading in contract design.
+Stefania Passera’s publications on contract design – Stefania’s works are leading in contract design.
 She explains design patterns, contract design research and real-life examples.